 Do you or someone you live with struggle with eczema?
 Please read and share this comprehensive plan written by our founder, Dr. Sarah Villafranco.
 Or if you’re a visual learner, let her walk you through the steps to soothe eczema on Instagram.
-If you’re looking for products that are suitable for eczema-prone skin, but don't have time to read?
+Looking for products that are suitable for eczema-prone skin, but don't have time to read?
 Check out our eczema collection.

 WHAT IS ECZEMA?

 Eczema, (EGG-zuh-muh), is derived from a Greek word meaning “to boil over,” which seems fitting considering how the skin becomes inflamed, raw, and red with irritation.
 The National Eczema Association states that 15 million Americans have some form of this non-contagious disease, ranging from mild to severe, with many cases occurring in infants and small children.
 Eczema affects up to 20% of children and 3% of adults, and is often linked to asthma, food allergies, and seasonal allergies.
 Eczema can cause significant emotional and physical distress, the strain of which can worsen symptoms, deprive patients of precious sleep, and create a highly vicious cycle.

 There are several varieties of eczema: atopic dermatitis, contact dermatitis, dyshidrotic eczema, nummular eczema, seborrheic dermatitis, and stasis dermatitis.
 People can have one form of eczema or several forms at a time.

 Atopic dermatitis is easily the most common type of eczema.
 It’s what most people think of when they picture eczema—rough, itchy patches on the face, and in the folds of the elbows and knees.
 Atopic dermatitis is often accompanied by asthma and seasonal allergies (referred to as the atopic triad).